 Workspaces/shared spaces that consumed devices hours and were then deleted are not listed in the license quota table.
 However, the device hours allocated and consumed by these deleted workspaces/shared spaces are included in the totals in the license quota table.

 Once quota is allocated to a specific shared space, the administrator of the shared space can then allocate the available quota to workspaces within the shared space.
 For details, see Allocate quota to workspaces.

 The total license capacity (number of concurrent devices or device hours, depending on the license mode) for allocation across workspaces is added to the General bucket.
 When shared spaces are enabled, the total capacity available to a specific shared space is determined by the quota allocation at the operator level.
-For details, see Allocate quota to shared spaces.
+For details, see Allocate quota to shared spaces (on-premises).

 An administrator can allocate license quotas to workspaces.
 Once quota has been allocated to a specific workspace, users can start using devices in that workspace.

 Note: Quota Allocation is available only with a Trial, Enterprise, or Ultimate license.
 For more details, see UFT Mobile editions.

 The General bucket provides a buffer for peak times, enabling a workspace to continue testing without interruption, even if the license quota for that workspace has been reached.
 Using a simple toggle, you can allow or restrict a workspace from consuming additional license capacity from the General bucket, once it reaches its quota.
 Note that if you do not allocate license quota to a specific workspace and you also restrict that workspace from consuming from the General bucket, users assigned to the workspace will not be able to run any tests.

 Select Quota Allocation in the left panel of the LICENSES tab of the Administration menu to set, view, and adjust the quota allocation of the license capacity per workspace.